-(1) The counterparty to the reinsurance contract must be either-
+(1) The counterparty to the reinsurance contract must be either, -

-- (a) an insurer who meets its SCR under these Regulations or under equivalent provisions in a jurisdiction where the insurer is regulated by an approved supervisor; or - (b) an insurer, who doesn't comply with sub-paragraph (a), but has been assigned to credit quality step 0, 1, 2 or 3. - (2) If a counterparty to a reinsurance contract is an insurer that fails to meet its capital requirements, after the reinsurance contract has been entered into, the protection offered by the risk mitigation technique may still be partially recognised by an insurer, provided that the insurer can demonstrate to its board of directors- - (a) that the counterparty has submitted a realistic recovery plan to its supervisor; and - (b) the counterparty can restore compliance within the timeframe provided in the relevant regulations of its supervisor. - (3) If paragraph (2) applies, the effect of the risk mitigation technique must be reduced by the percentage by which the counterparty's eligible ownfunds falls below its regulatory capital requirement. - (4) For an aggregate stop loss arrangement to be considered a recognisable risk mitigation arrangement, the contract must provide for complete compensation for aggregated losses of the insurer that relate to claims during a specified time period and that are larger than a specified retention level.
+- (a) an insurer who meets its SCR under these Regulations or under equivalent provisions in a jurisdiction where the insurer is regulated by an approved supervisor; or - (b) an insurer, who doesn't comply with sub-paragraph(a), but has been assigned to credit quality step 0, 1, 2 or 3. - (2) If a counterparty to a reinsurance contract is an insurer that fails to meet its capital requirements, after the reinsurance contract has been entered into, the protection offered by the risk mitigation technique may still be partially recognised by an insurer, provided that the insurer can demonstrate to its board of directors, - (a) that the counterparty has submitted a realistic recovery plan to its supervisor; and - (b) the counterparty can restore compliance within the timeframe provided in the relevant regulations of its supervisor. - (3) If paragraph (2) applies, the effect of the risk mitigation technique must be reduced by the percentage by which the counterparty's eligible own-funds falls below its regulatory capital requirement. - (4) For an aggregate stop loss arrangement to be considered a recognisable risk mitigation arrangement of an insurer - (a) the contract must provide for complete compensation for the aggregated exposures of the insurer that are being ceded (in excess of any retention level that may be specified in the contract), that relate to all of its insurance exposures from all of its lines of business during a specified time period; and - (b) approval must be received from the Authority in accordance with paragraph's (6) and (7). - (5) In sub-paragraph (4)(a), complete compensation is provided where the ceded amount is either - (a) without limit (such that it covers all of the insurer's potential aggregate losses in excess of the specified retention level of the insurer); - (b) at least equal to the insurer's total aggregate contractual limits of liability, or - (c) at least equal to the insurer's expected total aggregate losses. - (6) The Authority's approval where complete compensation is provided under sub-paragraph's (5)(a) and (5)(b) is subject to the insurer providing sufficient contractual evidence. - (7) The Authority's approval where complete compensation is provided under (5)(c) is subject to the insurer providing actuarially supported evidence which satisfies the Authority that any limit placed on the compensation due under the contract is sufficiently in excess of the insurer's reasonable expectation of the aggregate losses it might face across all of its lines of business during that time period.